seqan/seqan/manual/source/Tutorial/FirstStepsInSeqAn.rst

 The function computeScore() now contains the fundamental part of the code and can be reused by other functions.
 The input arguments are two strings.
 One is the pattern itself and one is a substring of the text.
-In order to obtain the substring we can use the function :dox:`SegmentableConcept#infix infix` implemented in SeqAn.
+In order to obtain the substring we can use the function :dox:`SegmentableConcept#infix` implemented in SeqAn.
 The function call ``infix(text, i, j)`` generates a substring equal to ``text[i ... j - 1]``, e.g. ``infix(text, 1, 5)`` equals "ello", where ``text`` is "Hello World".
 To be more precise, infix() generates a :dox:`InfixSegment Infix` which can be used as a string, but is implemented using pointers such that no copying is necessary and running time and memory is saved.